conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 discussed here.
 That is also why C facades were historically the common route from Swift to C++.

-## Giving Swift a Clang Module
+## Making the Headers Importable

 Swift imports C and C++ headers through Clang modules.
-To describe one, it needs a `module.modulemap` file.
-LunaSVG is an ordinary C++ package and does not ship a module map for Swift, so the consumer recipe generates a small one:
+A `module.modulemap` file tells Clang which headers belong to a module.
+LunaSVG does not ship one, so the consumer recipe generates it:

 ```python
 import os